ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 20.09.7-LTS

+* In encoders, NVDA no longer fails to announce date and time information when performing date/time command (NVDA+F12).
+This affects NVDA 2021.1 or later.

 ## Version 20.09.6-LTS